DCC-EX/dcc-ex.github.io/docs/ex-rail/creating-elements.rst

    SERVO_SIGNAL(vpin, redpos, amberpos, greenpos)

-A simple example using the thrid control pins of the first PCA9685 connected to the CommandStation would be:
+A simple example using the third control pins of the first PCA9685 connected to the CommandStation would be:

 .. code-block::

    SERVO_SIGNAL(102, 400, 250, 100)

-Controlling servos for animations
+Controlling Servos for Animations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The SERVO and SERVO2 directives allow for servos to be used in various automations within |EX-R|.